coryhouse/isomorphic-demos/README.md

 # Isomorphic Demos

 Here's a list of Isomorphic demos I've found across the web.
+If you find others that are useful, please submit a pull request and I'll add to this list.

 1. [flux-examples/react-router](https://github.com/yahoo/flux-examples/tree/master/react-router)
 2. [flux-examples/fluxible-router](https://github.com/yahoo/flux-examples/tree/master/fluxible-router)